As far as savory sides go, beef jerky is by far the superior snack.

 Best Pellets to Use for Smoked Beef Jerky

-The type of pellets you use can have a big impact on the flavor of your smoked goods.
+The type of pellets you use on your pellet grill can have a big impact on the flavor of your smoked goods.

 While there are several options, the pellets listed below are most commonly recommended for smoking beef.